 "22-2C-4.
-[NEW MATERIAL] REGIONAL SERVICE CENTERS

-CREATED--COORDINATING COUNCIL CREATED--DIRECTOR. --
+[NEW MATERIAL] REGIONAL SERVICE CENTERS CREATED--COORDINATING COUNCIL CREATED--DIRECTOR. --

 A. The state superintendent shall create "regional service centers" in no more than ten regions of the state to help school districts improve their performance and operate more efficiently and economically.
 Centers are organizational units of the department.
-The state superintendent may phase in the centers over a five-year period from July 1, 2001 and shall determine the location and service area of each center after consultation with school districts.
+The state superintendent may phase in the centers over a five-year period from July 1, 2002 and shall determine the location and service area of each center after consultation with school districts.
 When determining the location of a center, the state superintendent shall consider the efficacy of locating on a campus of a state post-secondary educational institution.

-- В. The state superintendent shall appoint an advisory "coordinating council" made up of the local superintendents from each school district in the region.
+- B. The state superintendent shall appoint an advisory "coordinating council" made up of the local superintendents from each school district in the region.
 The coordinating council shall advise the director and the state superintendent on services to be provided by the center and on other matters as requested.
 The coordinating council shall meet annually to evaluate and review how well the center is satisfying the needs of the school districts and their communities, to discuss new program development and to make recommendations on services to be provided.
-The coordinating council may meet more often as requested by the director or the state superintendent. - C. The state superintendent shall appoint a "director" for each center, who shall report to and work under .
-133877.
-2 the general supervision of the state superintendent.
+The coordinating council may meet more often as requested by the director or the state superintendent. - C. The state superintendent shall appoint a "director" for each center, who shall report to and work under the general supervision of the state superintendent.
 The director shall be appointed without regard to political affiliation and solely on the ground of fitness to perform the duties of his office.
-He shall be paid a salary fixed by the state superintendent pursuant to a salary system adopted by the state board.

-D. The director shall appoint such professional, technical and clerical support as may be necessary to carry out the powers and duties of the center.
-Employees of the center may choose membership in the educational retirement association or the public employees retirement association."
+He shall be paid a salary fixed by the state superintendent pursuant to a salary system adopted by the state board. - D. The director shall appoint such professional, technical and clerical support as may be necessary to carry .
+137828.1 out the powers and duti es of the center. " ----- ----- -------- ----- --------- ---- ----- --------- ---